Automatic mutual recognition for occupational licences

 If you are not eligible for AMR, the current mutual recognition arrangements remain unchanged.

-AMR is available in Tasmania as well as Victoria, New South Wales, Northern Territory and the Australian Capital Territory (the participating states).
-Other states are expected to join in coming months.
+AMR is available in Tasmania as well as Victoria, New South Wales, South Australia, Western Australia, Northern Territory and the Australian Capital Territory.

-Skilled workers from Tasmania can practice interstate for certain occupations.
+Licensed workers from Tasmania can use their Tasmanian licence interstate to work in certain occupations.

-To find out if your Tasmanian licence or registration can be used in other states or territories, check that jurisdiction's website.
+To find out if your Tasmanian licence or registration can be used in other states or territories, check that state or territory's website.

-To practice across the participating states and territories, you must be registered in your home state or territory to undertake the activities you intend to carry out in a second state or territory.
+To work across the participating states and territories, you must be registered in your home state or territory to undertake the activities you intend to carry out in a second state or territory.

 Depending on your occupation, you may need to meet additional requirements.
 You may need to:

-- notify the relevant authority of your intent to practice;
+- notify the relevant local registration authority of your intention to work;

 - meet and maintain financial public protection requirements (such as, insurance, fidelity funds, trust accounts, minimum financial requirements); and/or